woodcrest-university/community-charter/code-of-conduct.md

-# Code of Conduct
+# Woodcrest Code of Conduct

+Welcome to Woodcrest, a community where diversity, creativity, and respect form the bedrock of our shared experience.
+As members of this vibrant world, it is crucial that we adhere to a code of conduct and sim rules that uphold the integrity and enjoyment of all participants.
+Here is our comprehensive guide to ensuring a positive, inclusive, and enriching environment for everyone:

-1. **Embrace Diversity**: Woodcrest is a melting pot of roleplay experiences, languages, and styles.
-Whether you're a seasoned RPer or new to the scene, lead by example, offering guidance without elitism.
+1. **Embrace and Respect Diversity**: Woodcrest is a diverse mosaic of roleplay experiences and backgrounds.
+We champion inclusivity and encourage all members to lead by example, fostering an environment where guidance is given with respect, not elitism.

-1. **Foster Openness**: Engaging in local chat helps include everyone.
-While private messages (IMs) have their place, especially for welcoming those less inclined to speak up, always respect privacy and consent to avoid harassment.
+1. **Communication is Key**: Open and respectful communication, primarily through local chat, is encouraged to maintain inclusivity.
+While private messages have their place, consent and privacy must always be respected to prevent harassment.

-1. **Honor Boundaries**: Consent is key in roleplay.
-Avoid forcing unwelcome scenarios on others.
-Public events require participation by presence, but remember to seek approval for any significant environmental impact.
-Keep sensitive roleplay private and use discretion in public spaces to ensure comfort for all.

-1. **Minimize Drama**: Approach conflicts constructively and respect the community by avoiding slander and toxicity.
-Strive for peaceful resolutions and maintain a positive environment.

-1. **Enhance, Don’t Replace**: Use shouts, dances, and gestures to complement, not overshadow, roleplay.
-Excessive or disruptive gestures, along with out-of-character shouts, are not permitted.
-Griefing, trolling, and unsolicited promotions are grounds for disciplinary action.

-1. **Respect Events**: Do not interrupt scheduled events without prior agreement with the organizers.
-Understand the effort behind event planning and maintain a collaborative spirit.

-1. **Respect Privacy**: Private spaces are off-limits without explicit permission.
-Circumventing locks or invading personal areas without consent is prohibited.
+1. **Consent and Boundaries**: Consent is the cornerstone of interaction here.
+Avoid imposing scenarios on others without their agreement.
+Public roleplay should not infringe on community comfort, and sensitive content must be approached with discretion.
+We strictly prohibit excessive violence and discriminatory language, both in public and private settings.

+1. **Drama and Disruptions**: Constructive conflict resolution is essential.
+Slander, toxicity, and behaviors that disturb the peace are not tolerated.
+Scheduled events should not be interrupted without prior consent, emphasizing respect for the planning and effort involved.

+1. **Roleplay Etiquette**: Enhancements like shouts and gestures should support, not overshadow, roleplay.
+We discourage any form of griefing, trolling, and spamming, as these actions detract from our collective experience.

+1. **Privacy and Personal Space**: The sanctity of private spaces is to be maintained at all times.
+Unauthorized entry or the circumvention of security measures is forbidden.

-1. **Identify Yourself**: Wear the appropriate Woodcrest group tag.
-Use AFK zones or tags for extended absences, and remove out-of-character tags upon returning to roleplay.
+1. **Community Identity**: Wear your Woodcrest group tag proudly.
+If you need to step away, please use designated AFK zones or tags to inform others.

-1. **Keep a Light Heart**: Roleplay thrives on creativity and unexpected developments.
-Embrace the collective storytelling spirit without focusing solely on personal gains.

-1. **Supportive Staff**: Treat staff with kindness and patience as they juggle multiple tasks and real-life responsibilities.
-They are eager to assist and engage in roleplay when possible, but may occasionally be delayed in response.
+1. **Maintain a Positive Spirit**: Keeping a light-hearted approach to roleplay enriches our shared stories.
+It's about "us," not just "me."

+1. **Respect & Support Our Staff**: Our staff are here to assist and enhance your experience.
+While they strive to be attentive, please extend patience and understanding as they balance multiple responsibilities.

+1. **Adherence to Standards**: All members must be 18 years or older and maintain avatars that reflect our real-world setting.
+We operate within the guidelines of Linden Labs' TOS and Community Standards, with any violations subject to appropriate actions.

+By participating in Woodcrest, you agree to these principles, which are designed not only to safeguard individual rights but also to foster a community where creativity, engagement, and mutual respect can flourish.
+Together, let's make Woodcrest a beacon of exemplary roleplay and community spirit.

-###### _Woodcrest Code of Conduct, v1.1_
+###### _Woodcrest Code of Conduct, rev 3/2024_